saadshahd/video-freqtimeupdate/README.md

+## The fork
+  - Modular fork of the original component https://github.com/nathancahill/video-freqtimeupdate
+  - All the credit goes for @nathancahill

 ## Video Frequent Time Update

 HTML5 videos have some [quality events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).
 One of those is [timeupdate](https://developer.mozilla.org/en-US/docs/Web/Events/timeupdate): dispatched when the time indicated by the element's currentTime attribute has changed.